benyamin-nayudi/Mosh-redux/readme.md

 }
 ```

-now if we need to get the list of our bugs from the server:
+now if we need to get the list of our `bugs` from the server:
-1. call api => fetch , axios , superAgent
+1. ` call api` => fetch , axios , superAgent
-2. resolved promise: dispatch(success) => put the data inside the payload and pass it to the reducer to store it.
+2. `resolved promise`: dispatch(success) => put the data inside the payload and pass it to the reducer to store it.
 3. rejected: dispatch(error)

-naming conventions:
+`naming conventions`:
 - PRESENT:
     - GET_BUGS_REQUEST
     - GET_BUGS_SUCCESS